-Use this activity to work through a recurring argument or hot button issue to see if your beliefs/thoughts are still not valid, and find alternatives if not.
+Use this activity to work through a recurring argument or hot button issue to see if your beliefs/thoughts are still valid, and find alternatives if not.

-Event/Subject

-Ex: In-laws

-Emotional Reaction/Feelings

-Ex: Resentment, anger, guilt

-Beliefs

-Ex: In-laws should be supportive.
-Partners should support each other when there is a disagreement Everyone always has to like me.

-•

-h ч

-- 1

-Challenge

-HINT: Words like should, always, everyone, nobody, never and other absolutes usually mean you are dealing with an irrational belief.
+Event/Subject Example: In-laws Emotional Reaction/Feelings Example: Resentment, anger, guilt Beliefs Example: In-laws should be supportive.
+Partners should support each other when ther is a disagreement.
+Everyone always has to like me.
+Challenge HINT: Words like should, always, everyone, nobody, never and other absolutes usually mean you are dealing with an irrational belief.

-Origins & Exceptions
+Origins and Exceptions

 Alternate Belief/Feelings

-COMMITMENT PLEDGE
+Commitment Pledge

-List the Most Important Things About Your Relationship that You Want to Preserve & Protect
+List the Most Important Things About Your Relationship that You Want to Preserve and Protect

 The things I love about our relationship and want to protect are:

--

 1

 2

 3

-- g With Specific Actions That You Would r Partner to Enhance Your Relationship
+Complete the following with specific actions that you would like to request of your partner to enhance your relationship

-In order to enhance our relation nship, I request that you:
+n order to enhance our relationship, I request that you:

 More

 1

 2

-3
+3.

 Less

 1

 2

-3
+3. -

 Signature Date

-Exchange Worksheets with Your Partner
+Exchange Worksheets with Yo our Partner

-Read and discuss both of your responses to the Commitment Pledge.
-In the space below, write the things that you are willing to do to enhance your relationship based on their requests.
+es to the Commitment Pledge.
+In the space below, write enhance your relationship based on their requests.

-In order to enhance our relationship, I agree to protect:
+In order to enhance our relations hip, I agree to protect:

 1

 2

 3

-In order to enhance our relationship, I commit to:
+In order to enhance our relations hip, I commit to:

 1

 2

 3

-Based on your agreement, spend a few minutes talking with your partner about what you are willing to do to enhance your relationship and what you love and want to protect about your relationship.
+ew minutes talking with your partner about what Ir relationship and what you love and want to protect